Docker Benefits – Effective Ways To Overcome Problems Using DockerDeepak Gautam

 Introduction to Docker

-Docker is the new age of container virtualization which is rapidly growing in an IT organization.
-The three main characteristics which was driven with the help of docker are Build, Ship & Run.
+Docker is the new age of container virtualization which is rapidly growing in an IT organizations.
+The three main characteristics which were driven with the help of docker are Build, Ship & Run.
 Let us first start with how the process evolves.

-- First developer writes a code which defines the dependencies and the requirement of an application in an easy to write docker file which is consumed in form a package.
+- The first developer writes a code that defines the dependencies and the requirement of an application in an easy-to-write docker file which is consumed in the form of a package.

-- Package is further shipped into a docker file which builds a docker image.
-So, whatever dependencies required for a particular application are present inside the docker image.
+- The package is further shipped into a docker file which builds a docker image.
+So, whatever dependencies are required for a particular application are present inside the docker image.